-I have written so much about pumping and milk supply on my website, but I have never written about mother's milk tea despite getting asked about it a lot.
+Despite being asked a lot, I have written so much about pumping and milk supply on my website, but I have never written about mother's milk tea.

 I was seriously concerned about my supply in those first weeks because it was not a typical breastfeeding experience.

-When you are a new mom who has never breastfed before you really have no idea what to expect.
-Couple that with a baby in the NICU and I was not taking to breastfeeding at all.
+You have no idea what to expect when you are a new mom who has never breastfed before.
+Couple that with a baby in the NICU, and I did not breastfeed well.

 After a couple of weeks of pumping with a hospital grade breast pump I did go on to successfully breastfeed.